Gichbuoy/MERN-Blog/README.md

 # MERN Blog
 Welcome to the Fullstack Blog Application built using the MERN (MongoDB, Express.js, React, Node.js) stack!
-- This project aims to provide a comprehensive example of a modern web application for creating, reading, updating, and deleting blog posts.
-The MERN stack is a powerful combination of technologies that allows for efficient development of fullstack web applications.
+- The MERN stack is a powerful combination of technologies that allows for efficient development of fullstack web applications.

-### Table of Contents
-Features
-Getting Started
-Prerequisites
-Installation
-Configuration
-Usage
-Folder Structure
-Technologies Used
-Contributing
-License

 ### Features
-Building an extensive backend API with Node.js and Express.
+* Building an extensive backend API with Node.js and Express.
-Extensive API testing with Postman.
+* Extensive API testing with Postman.
-Integrating React with the backend in an elegant way, creating a great workflow.
+* Integrating React with the backend in an elegant way, creating a great workflow.
-Building the frontend to work with the API.
+* Building the frontend to work with the API.
-GET and POST request using MongoDB.
+* GET and POST request using MongoDB.

-RESTful API design for backend operations
-Error handling and validation to ensure data integrity MongoDB for data storage, Express.js for server-side logic, React for the front end, and Node.js for the runtime environment
+> MongoDB for data storage,
+> Express.js for server-side logic,
+> React for the front end, and
+> Node.js for the runtime environment

 ### Getting Started